soulleaper/TCP-BaNaNa/README.md

 1. c-ipaddress.c

-  To compile this file, type:
+  To compile and run this file, type:

   ```
   $ gcc c-ipaddress.c && ./a.out